 In terms of assessment, Dr. Liz conducts psychological testing, neuropsychological testing, psychoeducational testing, and admissions testing.
 She works closely with the clients and their families to gain a thorough understanding of the presenting concerns and the goals from the evaluation.
 In addition, as a part of each assessment, she tries to connect with teachers and other healthcare providers in an effort to understand how a client functions in a variety of settings.
 Dr. Liz personally conducts the testing.
 Her reports consider the results in the context of each individual client and she tailors her recommendations to fit the person and the evaluation goals.

-Dr. Liz resides in Bethesda with her husband and their dog, Carlie.
-In her free time, she enjoys reading, watching movies, going on walks and hikes, trying new restaurants, entertaining, traveling, and spending time with her family.
+Dr. Liz resides in Potomac with her husband, two children, and dog.
+In her free time, she enjoys reading, watching movies, hiking and spinning, dining out, traveling, and spending time with her family.
 She has a strong personal interest in learning more about and advocating for people with special needs, especially cortical visual impairment, epilepsy, infantile spasms, and Autism.